The ultimate guide to visiting & protecting the world’s most amazing marine conservation sites

 How can we not have the dream location of the Galapagos Islands in Ecuador on our to-go list?
 Declared as an UNESCO World Heritage Site, this archipelago of volcanic islands is home to an amazing range of both land and sea creatures.
 In fact it’s so impressive that Charles Darwin was inspired to write “On the Origin of Species” outlining his theory of evolution based on his research there.

-Stay on the oceanfront on San Cristobal Island , helping out with childcare and household chores, but with time to explore the area in your free time.
+Stay on the oceanfront on San Cristobal Island , which forms part of the Galápagos archipelago, helping out with childcare and household chores, but with plenty of time to explore the area in your free time.
 The hosts work in tourism and they’ll be able to guide you to the best activities and sights as well as having an office full of adventure gear (kayaks, bikes, paddleboards, etc.) that will be at your disposal.
 There are many nearby snorkelling spots, Loberia beach with its sea lions and iguanas and the Galapaguerra Giant Tortoise Breeding Center.
 If you fancy it you can opt for island hopping day trips to the snorkelling paradise of Kicker Rock, the uninhabited Española island to see the Waved Albatross and Punta Pitt to say hello to the “Red Footed Booby” birds.
 Overnight stays to Santa Cruz, Isabela and Floreana islands are all at your fingertips when you are there.

 4. Africa: Swim amongst colourful schools of fish

-Known as the “underwater garden of Eden”, those who get to explore the Northern Red Sea, Egypt have the privileges to enter into an underwater paradise of 1,000 varieties of fish, with more than 1,000 species of invertebrates and aound 400 types of coral!
-Help out at this eco friendly diving school in Nuweiba with beach clean ups, cooking and renovation– it comes with the perks of staying in one of the camp beach huts where you’ll be surrounded by turquoise water, spectacular coral reefs, mountains, canyons, and desert all at the same time.
-It’s scuba diving and ultimate underwater experience with a taste of Bedouin culture!
-Need we say more?
+Known as the “underwater garden of Eden”, those who get to explore Egypt’s Red Sea have the privilege to enter into an underwater paradise of 1,000 varieties of fish, with more than 1,000 species of invertebrates and around 400 types of coral!
+Help out at this outdoor farm and activity hub in Nuweiba – it comes with the perks of staying right next to some of the world’s most beautiful beaches and diving camps that you can explore during your time off.

 Lake Malawi offers the unique opportunity for divers to submerge into the crystal clear water and swim freely with 1,000 plus different species of brilliantly colourful tropical fish, especially the stunning cichlid fish.
 Many varieties have evolved within the safe confines of the lake and are unique to this eco-system.
 Not surprisingly, the area has also been declared as a UNESCO World Heritage site and occupies natural parkland and reserves, meaning that fishing is controlled and the water is protected from pollution.
 There are more than 10 main dive sites to explore.
 And for the more curious ones, night dives allow you to see the nocturnal fish of the lake, including a striking species known as dolphinfish (mani-mahi).